openHPI/codeharbor/docs/LOCAL_SETUP_VAGRANT.md

 ## Start CodeHarbor

-For the development environment with Vagrant, two server processes are required: the Rails server for the main application, and a Webpack server providing JavaScript and CSS assets.
+For the development environment with Vagrant, three server processes are required: the Rails server for the main application, a Webpack server providing JavaScript and CSS assets, and the Solid Queue supervisor to process background jobs.
 As those processes will be run in the virtual machine, you always need to connect to the VM with `vagrant ssh`.

 1. Webpack dev server: